What are protruding ears?

 Most people with protruding ears also have a deep concha, the bowl-shaped space just outside the opening of the ear canal, which pushes the entire ear away from the side of the head.
-Although protruding ears don’t cause any functional problems such as hearing loss, children are often teased by their peers.

 There are both non-surgical and surgical options for treating protruding ears.